rpede/MobileProgramming24/_learning_dart/objects.md

 Dart forces us to check for null each time we try to do something with the value of a nullable variable.
-This is called [sound null safety](https://dart.dev/null-safety), and it is there to protects us from null reference exceptions.
+This is called [sound null safety](https://dart.dev/null-safety), and it's there to protect us from null reference exceptions.

 The Point class doesn't accurately represent point, unless it has a value for both a *x* and *y*.

-Lets fix it by rewriting the class, such that the instance fields are no longer nullable.
+Let's fix it by rewriting the class, such that the instance fields are no longer nullable.

 ```dart